 The Firm communicates with its partners and employees regarding the consultation policies for independence matters and identifies the individuals who are to be contacted.
-Additionally, the Firm consults with DTTL's independence group and other member firms when the Firm determines that additional input or advice is needed under the circumstances.
+Additionally, the Firm consults with DTTL's independence group and other member firms when the Firm determines that additional input or advice is needed under the circumstances

-3: Business relationship assessments and monitoring
+Business relationship assessments and monitoring

 The Firm has a business relationships assessments and monitoring process.
 The objective of such process is to ensure that any business relationship entered into with a restricted entity or its management or substantial stockholders does not impair independence with respect to that restricted entity.
-It is only persons who have been granted authority to sign on behalf of the Firm according to filed information with the Swedish Companies Registration Office "Bolagsverket" who may sign agreements with business relationships.
 Agreement including larger amounts has to be co-signed by division head and in special cases also by the CEO.
 Agreements are kept in a searchable database enabling the Firm to check for Independence.
-Agreements must go through DCCS, The Deloitte Conflict Checking System, as the first step of the acceptance process.
-The Deloitte Conflict Checking System (DCCS) is designed to support the Firm's conflict checking business process to identify and manage potential conflicts relating to prospective engagements, business or financial relationships.
+Agreements must go through the Deloitte Conflict Checking System (DCCS), as the first step of the acceptance process.
+DCCS is designed to support the Firm's conflict checking business process to identify and manage potential conflicts relating to prospective engagements, business or financial relationships.
 Agreements will not be approved without a positive DCCS assessment.
-See also section 8 below under heading Conflict of Interest.
+See also section Conflict of Interest below.

-4: Independence Learning
+Independence Learning